-1. Biofuels is carbon-neutral because the carbon dioxide released when burned is offset by the carbon dioxide absorbed by the plants used to produce the fuels.
+1. Biofuels are carbon-neutral because the carbon dioxide released when burned is offset by the carbon dioxide absorbed by the plants used to produce the fuels.

 2. Biofuels are made from renewable resources, such as plant oils and animal fats, which are replenished naturally.

-3. Biofuels are a cleaner burning fuels than fossil fuels, such as gasoline and coal.
+3. Biofuels are cleaner burning fuels than fossil fuels, such as gasoline and coal.